 Al’s Pals is part of Teaching Strategies’ broader SEL program, which integrates professional learning, evidence-based curriculum, robust family engagement resources, formative assessment, and digital accessibility.

-If you would like to learn more about Al’s Pals, join our webinar Investing in Social and Emotional Learning: Supporting Children When They Need You Most.
+If you would like to learn more about Al’s Pals, watch our webinar Investing in Social and Emotional Learning: Supporting Children When They Need You Most.